 Programs of Study

-To carry out the mission of the college, CPCC offers the following educational programs:
+To carry out the mission of the college, CPCC offers educational programs among the broad learning domains below:

 A basic premise of the community college movement is the expansion of educational opportunities for all adults, including those facing academic barriers to success.
 The College and Career Readiness department offers pre-college courses to help students improve their skills before enrolling in college or seeking employment.

 A variety of pre-college courses are offered in language arts, math, High School Equivalency preparation, Adult High School, English as a Second Language, and specialized programs that integrate occupational training with academic and job readiness.
 Programs also are offered at libraries, public schools, and community sites to target select populations, including newly arrived refugees, parents and the homeless.

 Developmental courses are for students who have not reached college-level in the areas of English, reading, mathematics, biology or chemistry.
 Initial student placement in developmental courses is based on individual college placement testing policies and procedures.